RedHat-UX/red-hat-design-system/docs/theming/color-palettes.md

 {% alert title="Update from the team" %}
 The design system team is working on creating desaturated theme best practices in the near future.
-[Contact us][contact] if you would like to contribute.
+[Contact us](https://github.com/RedHat-UX/red-hat-design-system/discussions) if you would like to contribute.
 {% endalert %}

 {% example palette="light",
-           alt="examples of white call to action variants against dark blue and dark gray surfaces", src="desaturated-theme.png" %}
+           alt="examples of white call to action variants against dark blue and dark gray surfaces", src="/assets/theming/desaturated-theme.png" %}

 </div>